Costs for the digital conversion:

 What kind of costs are incurred?

 Of course, it depends on your requirements what costs you will have.
 Are you interested in adapting or setting up an existing system from scratch?
 Do you want the implementation of your individual requirements for the system?
-All these factors can have a great impact on the type and amount of costs for website development.
+All these factors can have a great influence on the type and amount of costs for the development of a website.

 Developing a website with a digital agency